It’s my pleasure to announce that we’ve just rolled out LinkedIn manual tasks.

-- If you couldn’t reach them, you can mark the task as ignored, and the Path will divert into Path NO, which might be an email saying “Hey, I was trying to reach you…”, or no email at all.
+- If you couldn’t reach them, you can mark the task as ignored, and the Path will divert into Path NO, which might be an email saying “Hey, I was trying to reach you…”, or a LinkedIn connection request.

 If you don’t mark the task as done or ignored, it won’t trigger any of the possible next steps.

 If you set up a follow-up email to be sent 3 days after a task, the message will be sent 3 days after the task is marked as done or ignored, not 3 days after it’s been created.

 After you’ve added prospects to your campaign, you can see a summary of what kind of steps and how many of them you have in your sequence.